freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-data-types-and-conditionals/learn-data-types-and-conditionals-question-g.md

 # --assignment--

-Read this article on <a href="https://javascript.info/comparison">JavaScript.info</a> to learn more about the strict equality operator.
+Read <a href="https://javascript.info/comparison" target="_blank" rel="noopener noreferrer nofollow">this article on JavaScript.info</a> to learn more about the strict equality operator.

 # --question--